gofynd/fdk-client-kotlin/documentation/application/COMMUNICATION.md

 | body | [CommunicationConsentReq](#CommunicationConsentReq) | yes | Request body |

-Use this API to update and insert the consent provided by the user for receiving communication messages over Email/SMS/WhatsApp.
+Update and insert the consent provided by the user for receiving communication messages over Email/SMS/WhatsApp.

 *Returned Response:*